 - MBA: University of Illinois at Chicago, 2004

 Link to PubMed (Opens new window.
 Close the PubMed window to return to this page.)

-Dr. Johnson started his career as a clinical laboratory scientist in 1998.
-He obtained his Ph.D. in Biochemistry and Molecular Biology from the University of Louisville School of Medicine in 2011.
-Since joining the Upstate faculty, he has been teaching undergraduate courses in clinical biochemistry and statistics.
+Dr. Johnson began his career as a clinical laboratory scientist in 1998 after obtaining medical technology board certification by the American Society for Clinical Pathology.
+Interested in expanding his knowledge of pathology and laboratory medicine, he earned a Ph.D. in Biochemistry and Molecular Biology from the University of Louisville School of Medicine in 2011.
+Since joining the Upstate faculty in 2012, he has been teaching undergraduate courses in clinical biochemistry and statistics.

 Dr. Johnson is currently involved in two ongoing research projects: 1) to investigate the human metabolome in otherwise healthy, Vitamin D-deficient subjects using Liquid Chromatography-Mass Spectrometry (LC-MS) technology; and 2) to analyze clinical serum biomarkers of concussion in human subjects and correlate this data with physical testing data of subjects performed in the physical therapy department (work being done as a joint project with PT department faculty member).

 - Wu R, Kausar H, Johnson P, Montoya-Durango DE, Merchant M, Rane MJ.
 Hsp27 regulates Akt activation and polymorphonuclear leukocyte apoptosis by scaffolding MK2 to Akt signal complex.
 J. Biol.
 Chem.
 2007; 282(30):21598-608.